Chroot: History

 To make it useful for virtualization, FreeBSD expanded the concept and in its 4.0 release in 2000 introduced the jail command.

-By 2002, an article written by Nicolas Boiteux described how to create a jail on Linux.
+By 2002, a French article by Nicolas Boiteux described how to create jails on Linux.

-By 2003, first internet microservices providers with Linux jails provide SAAS/PAAS (shell containers, proxy, ircd, bots, ...) services billed for consumption into the jail by usage.
+By 2003, first internet microservices providers with Linux jails provide SaaS/PaaS (e.g., shell containers, proxy, ircd, bots, etc.) services billed for consumption into the jail by usage.

 By 2005, Sun released Solaris Containers (also known as Solaris Zones), described as "chroot on steroids."

 By 2008, LXC (upon which Docker was later built) adopted the "container" terminology and gained popularity in 2013 due to inclusion into Linux kernel 3.8 of user namespaces.

 Uses

 A chroot environment can be used to create and host a separate virtualized copy of the software system.
 This can be useful for: